ywu342/CODA-CSE6242/readme.txt

 python sources/data_loader.py

 This will run everything.
-Your code will be in data_loader.py
-There are explanations in there.

-Take a look at data_utils.py for detaisl on classes and helper functions.

-Also, this is for Python 2.7.
-Let me know if there are issues for 3.x and I'll try to fix them.
-There shouldn't be any major problems.
+It will output the top 10 counties based on SVM ranking.

-NOTE: The code takes ~30 sec to startup.
+NOTE: The code takes ~30 sec to startup to load data.